-The customs union abolished customs duties at EU countries' national borders and put in place a uniform system for taxing imports.
-Customs officers now work mostly at the EU's external borders.
-They not only keep trade flowing, but perform a wide range of tasks to protect Europeans.
+The customs union abolished customs duties at EU countries' national borders and put in place a uniform system of customs duties on imports.
+Customs officers not only keep trade flowing, but perform a wide range of tasks to protect Europeans.

 The customs union is a single trading area where all goods circulate freely, whether made in the EU or imported from outside.
 A Finnish mobile phone can be dispatched to Hungary without being subject to any duty and without any customs control.

 Duty on goods from outside the EU – say TVs from South Korea – is generally paid when they first enter the EU, but after that there is nothing more to pay and no more checks.